-The tuition for the D. Min. program is one set amount by the school if the degree is completed in four years.
+The tuition for the D.Min. program is one set amount by the school if the degree is completed in four years.
 The tuition is billed in entirety, with the option to pay in increments, due twice each year before the start of each course.
-A technology fee is due each term at the same time.
 Billing for all fees occurs one month prior to the payment deadline.
 Payment must be made in full before classes begin.